UMB Campus Training and Career Development Programs

 UMB Training and Career Development Programs

-The Research Career Development Program (RCD) offers workshops, classes and seminars in subjects that are crucial to an academic research career, including Grant Writing, Publishing Your Research and Identifying Funding Sources for Your Research.
-In addition, the RCD offer symposia in Scientific Leadership & Professional Development.
+The Research Career Development Program (RCD) offers workshops, classes,and seminars in subjects that are crucial to an academic research career, including Grant Writing, Publishing Your Research, and Identifying Funding Sources for Your Research.
+In addition, the RCD offer symposia in Scientific Leadership and Professional Development.
 Services are open to the entire campus!

-In addition to the workshops and services that are currently offered, several new workshops are being developed.
+In addition to the workshops and services currently offered, several new workshops are being developed.

-Pharmaceutical Health Services Research (PHSR) Center of the at the UMB School of Pharmacy provides UMB faculty, post-doctoral fellows, graduate students, and other researchers customized SAS programming, data cleaning, and file preparation workshops.
-Our team is here to assist researchers from all health disciplines.
-For more information, contact (410) 706-5315 or email@example.com.
+The Pharmaceutical Health Services Research (PHSR) Center at the University of Maryland School of Pharmacy provides UMB faculty, postdoctoral fellows, graduate students, and other researchers customized SAS programming, data cleaning, and file preparation workshops.
+Our team can assist researchers from all health disciplines.
+For more information, contact 410-706-5315 or email@example.com.

 Actively funded training programs include: